Azure Kubernetes Service (AKS)

 In this section, you can create an Azure Application Gateway instance as the ingress controller of your WebLogic Server.
 This Application Gateway is pre-configured for end-to-end-SSL with TLS termination at the gateway using the provided SSL certificate and load balances across your cluster.

-Select Yes or No for the option Connect to Azure Application Gateway? based on your preference.
-If you select No, you don’t have to provide any details, and can proceed by selecting Next : DNS Configuration >.
-If you select Yes, you must specify the details required for the Application Gateway integration by entering the values for the fields as described next.
+Select Application Gateway Ingress Controller for the option Load Balancing Options based on your preference.
+You must specify the details required for the Application Gateway integration by entering the values for the fields as described next.

 You can specify a virtual network for the application gateway.
 To do this, enter the values for the fields listed in the following tables.